DataDog/documentation/content/en/database_monitoring/guide/aurora_autodiscovery.md

 ---

 {{< beta-callout url="#" btn_hidden="true" >}}
-Aurora cluster auto discovery is a beta feature.
-If you have any feedback about this feature, contact Support at support@datadoghq.com.
+Autodiscovery for Aurora clusters is a beta feature.
+If you have any feedback about this feature, contact support at support@datadoghq.com.
 {{< /beta-callout >}}

-This guide assumes that you have configured Database Monitoring for your Amazon Aurora [Postgres][1] or [MySQL][11].
+This guide assumes that you have configured Database Monitoring for your Amazon Aurora [Postgres][1] or [MySQL][11] databases.

 ## Before you begin